adonisjs/drive-s3/instructions.md

 ## Update `contracts/drive.ts` file

-Next, you must inform the TypeScript static compiler about your own disk that will be using the s3 driver.
+Next, you must inform the TypeScript static compiler about the disk that will be using the s3 driver.

-Open the `contracts/drive.ts` file and paste the following inside it.
+Open the `contracts/drive.ts` file and paste the following code snippet inside it.

 ```ts
 declare module '@ioc:Adonis/Core/Drive' {